Coronavirus: what are asymptomatic and mild COVID-19?

-Christmas is just around the corner, but this year it will be a little different to what we're used to.
-This festive season it's really important to make sure we're being 'COVID-safe' and mitigating the risks of the virus as much as possible.
+Christmas is just around the corner, and after it was effectively cancelled last year courtesy of the pandemic, hopes are high for more festive fun this time around.
+But COVID-19 hasn't gone away, and this festive season it's still really important to make sure we're being 'COVID-safe' and mitigating the risks of the virus as much as possible.

-As well as following the government's 'Hands, Space, Face' guidance, both Michaelis and Pallett say it’s important to regularly clean surfaces to stop the spread of the virus.
+As well as sticking with the 'Hands, Space, Face' guidance of the last year, both Michaelis and Pallett say it's important to clean surfaces regularly to stop the spread of the virus.

 Let some air in

-Michaelis adds that proper ventilation can also help prevent the virus from spreading.
+Michaelis adds that proper ventilation can also help prevent the spread of coronavirus.

 "You can follow distancing rules, abstain from physical contact, wear face masks as much as possible, wash your hands, clean surfaces, and make sure that rooms are regularly ventilated by opening windows or doors," he says.